 - Training Grant: Population Neuroscience with a focus on aging related dementia: 3 pre-docs, 2 post-docs.
 Research grants of individual faculty support post- and pre-docs positions to work on a variety of topics, including traumatic brain injury and women’s health.

-- Faculty members with primary appointment in Epidemiology working in this area include: Jane A. Cauley, Caterina Rosano, and Andrea L. Rosso.
+- Faculty members with primary appointment in Epidemiology working in this area include: Jane A. Cauley, Caterina Rosano, Andrea L. Rosso, and Beth Shaaban.

 - Faculty members with secondary appointment in Epidemiology working in this area include: Janet Catov (Obstetrics, Gynecology & Reproductive Sciences), Mary Ganguli (Psychiatry), Gale A. Richardson (Psychiatry), and Rebecca Thurston (Psychiatry).